rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Majority of Dubliners to see property tax rise next year
+## Dublin City Council agrees to raise local property tax

 date: 2025-07-18, from: RTÉ News

-The majority of Dubliners will see their property tax rise next year as Dublin city councillors are set to become the latest local authority in the capital to vote to increase the tax.
+The majority of Dubliners will see their property tax rise next year following a vote by Dublin city councillors to increase the tax.

 <br>